A beginner’s guide to understanding solar battery basics and benefits.

 There’s a lot of hype about AI integration and how it will make money for you while you sleep.

-But we think the coin might not be worth the damage to your battery.
+But we think the extra pennies might not be worth the damage to your battery.

 Remember Solar Zero?
 (Farewell Solar Zero – your service would have been great for literally HALF of our pipeline who have negative home equity and can’t get green loans).